n8willis/opentype-shaping-documents/opentype-shaping-use.md

 The basic reordering step applies mandatory substitution features from GSUB that affect reordering elements.

-The glyph substitution from these features are applied at this step.
+For these features, the glyph substitutions themselves are applied at this step.
 However, the actual reordering of the glyphs does not take place until stage 4, step 1.